Select Page

 Biography

 Roberts became the tenth dean of St. Mary’s School of Law on June 1, 2020.
 A legal educator for two decades, the majority of her career has been spent in clinical teaching, supervising law students in providing assistance to underserved members of the community.
-She also brings a wealth of administrative experience to the role.
+She is in her fourth year as dean, and is a Marianist Educational Associate.

 Roberts earned her Bachelor of Arts degree from Randolph-Macon Woman’s College in Lynchburg, Virginia, with a double major in Biology and Psychology.
 She practiced law for eight years as a solo practitioner and later as a managing partner of a civil practice law firm after earning her law degree from William & Mary.

-She began adjunct teaching at William & Mary Law School in 1997 and joined the administration in 2000.
-Roberts became a member of the clinical faculty and Director of Clinical Programs in 2008 and was named Clinical Professor of Law in 2014.
+She returned to William & Mary in 2000 and held numerous administrative roles until her appointment to the clinical faculty in 2008 as Director of Clinical Programs.
 In 2017, after holding numerous administrative and academic positions, she was named Vice Dean, a position she left to become the Dean at St. Mary’s.

 As Vice Dean, Roberts was William & Mary Law’s chief academic officer, responsible for academic programs and policies that are essential to an excellent legal education.
 She simultaneously served as the Director of Clinical Programs, overseeing a center and nine legal clinics that provided pro bono representation to underserved clients in Virginia’s Hampton Roads area.
-The school’s first in-house clinics, including those specializing in veterans’ benefits, elder law, special education, appellate and Supreme Court litigation, and coastal policy, were created during her tenure as director.
+The school’s first in-house clinics, including those specializing in veterans’ benefits, elder law, special education, appellate and Supreme Court litigation, and a center for coastal policy, were created during her tenure as director.
+She also helped create the Institute for Special Education Advocacy, an intensive one-week program to train attorneys and advocates to maximize their effectiveness.
+A similar program has now been created at St. Mary’s, the Special Education Advocacy Summit.

 Roberts has been a nationwide leader in legal efforts to aid veterans.
-She was the inaugural President of the Board of Directors of the National Law School Veterans Clinic Consortium.
-She also was the creator of Military Mondays, a program that began at William & Mary Law School that now provides advice and counsel to veterans in numerous Starbucks locations across the country.
-She speaks on veterans’ law and access to justice topics nationwide.
+She was the inaugural President of the Board of Directors of the National Law School Veterans Clinic Consortium and creator of Military Mondays, a program that began at William & Mary Law School and served as a model for providing advice and counsel to veterans in numerous Starbucks locations across the country.
+She was a regular speaker on issues related to veterans’ law and access to justice nationwide.

-Roberts is the host of EdUp Legal, a podcast about legal education and its future.
+Roberts is the host of the Aspen Leading Edge, and was the founding host of EdUp Legal, both podcasts about legal education and its future.

 Organizations